 Tenants are responsible for repairing any damage they cause or damage that is caused by pets, family members or guests.
 Additionally, in order to make a claim against your landlord for providing slum housing, you must first notify him or her of the problems.
 Landlords might not be liable for poor housing conditions if they do not know that a rental unit is unfit to live in.
 Therefore, you should give notice in writing and keep a copy of both the notice and any response.
 If you need assistance with this process, then contact our office and we may be able to help you send proper notices.

 Many issues with a rental unit may make it uninhabitable.
 A dwelling may be deemed unlivable if there are lead hazards that put the occupants or public in danger.
 Structural hazards or other health and safety issues may also make the property unfit to live in.

 Examples of other issues that may make a rental unit unlivable include:

 The landlord does have a reasonable time to fix a problem with a rental unit after they are notified by the tenant.
 This reasonable amount of time is generally 30 days.
 However, the time can be shorter depending on the issue.
 Problems that are immediate, such as a clogged main sewer line, should be addressed in a matter of days.

 Additionally, a rental unit will not be deemed unlivable just because it is not in perfect condition.
 Minor code violations do not affect livability either.
 If you have concerns about your living conditions, then our slum housing attorneys can evaluate your circumstances and advise you on how to proceed.

 Castelblanco Law Group, APLC is a California renters rights law firm.
 We have been representing renters for more than 20 years.
-Our consultations are free and there is no fee unless we settle or get a judgment in your favor.
 Contact our office at (213) 893-8881 if you believe the conditions of your rental unit make it unlivable.
 We can and will help.